 In the next lines, the speaker poses some questions that the reader might have themselves.
 He wonders why he should be outside, but at the same time, why he should go inside.
 One of the possible “reasons for” attending the dance are outlined in the next lines.

 He states that “Sex” is a reason to go in.
 But, he knows the truth, that it does not automatically bring happiness.
 Just because one is in a “couple” does not mean that happiness follows.
 The belief that it does, is said to be a “sheer / Inaccuracy.”
 This phrase is split in half between the two stanzas, a great example of enjambment.

 It speaks; I hear; others may hear as well,

 The speaker continues on to say that “as far as” he is “concerned,” sex and happiness are not connected.
 The only thing that calls him in his life is a feeling of individuality.
 It is the sound of a bell that reminds him that he too is “individual.”
 The word is used twice in two lines, a clue from Larkin that it is important to the overall themes of ‘Reasons for Attendance.’

-In the fourth stanza the speaker reiterates the differences which exist between himself and the dancers.
+In the fourth stanza, the speaker reiterates the differences which exist between himself and the dancers.
 They are not the same.
-What makes them happy is not part of him, and visa versa.
+What makes them happy is not part of him and vice versa.
 It is due to this difference that he stays outside maintaining his beliefs.